top of page

 Which needy people/provinces in the Philippines are supported by FFP?

 It's a Drop in the Ocean.
 The UN organization Word Food Programme (WFP) sees a famine of "biblical proportions" because of the worldwide Corona lockdowns.
 The WFP expects 250 million MORE people to go hungry in the future!
 In the ranking of the poorest countries the Philippines is not even among the first ten...
 FFP researches very well, where the need in the Philippines, especially at our bases in Boracay and Negros Occidental is particularly great.
 We know our way around there, and that's where we go.
 Our choice may seem random, but given the devastating floods of the century in Silay on Negros Occ., we were clearly in the right place in early 2021.
+And our educational support project «mind-blowing MIND-Food for Philippines» is ALSO important and sustainable.

 How can I become a member, donor or supporter of FFP?